 Marketing is more important than ever before in the increasingly complex and difficult organizational environment caused through continuous internal and external change.
 Globalization, the internet and the increasing availability of information have led to more demanding employees and customers.
 Customers are expecting progressively more customized goods and services, which means organizations are less able to forecast the direction of their markets.
 These factors have increased the cost and complexity of doing business and have put pressure on marketers to understand customer needs better, to secure greater profitability and to measure outcomes better than previously.

 Many CEOs expect marketers to be strategists.
-According to McKinsey consultants in 2007, Chief Marketing Officers (CMOs) must address several other areas in addition to their traditional role.
+According to McKinsey consultants, Chief Marketing Officers (CMOs) must address several other areas in addition to their traditional role.
 They should lead company-wide change in response to changing buying patterns, increase efforts to shape a company’s public profile, manage complexity, and build new marketing capabilities throughout the company as a whole in addition to increasing customer loyalty and retention.

 However, most marketers have been heavily tactical and disconnected from the CEO agenda.
 Not all this problem lies with them, because in many cases leadership teams confronting organizational barriers often try to redraw the boxes and lines of their organizational charts.
 But that leads to incomplete solutions at best, because it risks simply creating new silos.
 ‘This is no help to CMOs,’ according to a 2014 Harvard Business Review article.